rust-lang/rfcs/text/0000-sized-hierarchy.md

 creating a "hierarchy" of `Sized` traits:

 - `Pointee`
-    - Types that may not have a knowable size at all.
+    - Types that may not have a knowable size at all and which can be used from behind a pointer.
-        - i.e. Types which can be used from behind a pointer.
+        - i.e. the type's size is a function of variables unknown to Rust
     - `Pointee` will be implemented for:
         - `DynSized` types
             - if a type's size is computable at runtime then it may or